jeffboody/libai/readme-nn.md

 decay rate are 0.5, 0.9 or 0.99.
 The decay rate may be varied over epochs starting from a value of 0.5.

-The Nesterov momentium update is an improved update which uses the "lookahead" gradient for faster convergence rates as follows.
+The Nesterov momentum update is an improved update which uses the "lookahead" gradient for faster convergence rates as follows.